skglobal-jsc/kivy-base-app/{{cookiecutter.repo_name}}/README.md

     ```

     - Generate a new GUID for Inno setup when create new project and remove this todo.
-    - When change version, remember change in files: main.py and create-installer.iss
+    - When change version, remember change in files: main.py and buildtools/create-installer.iss
-    - When you release app please change `IS_RELEASE` in main.py to `True` and remember change back to `False` when done it.
+    - When you release app please change `IS_RELEASE` in utils/platform.py to `True` and remember change back to `False` when done it.

 ## Usage